 We all speak about disruption; we all speak about the importance of people, both in our business relationships and in the technology that has to make people’s lives work better.
-Still, in all our advancements toward transparency and democratization, human capital is continually the missing link in innovation.
+Still, in all our advancements toward transparency and democratization, human & social capital is continually the missing link in innovation.
 The human element in business is the primary issue I speak to.
-The greatest achievement would be to leverage our community and the technology behind it, to more intelligently advance our ability to understand and invest in individual people.
+The greatest achievement would be to leverage our community and the technology behind it, to more intelligently advance our ability to understand and invest in individual experience.

 What Is Necessary

 I work with many conscious innovators that are concerned with this topic, but few are able to take more responsibility in the fact that the most powerful tool we have in the advancement of how we experience the business of our business, is ourselves.
 How we treat one another and how we personally invest in the people around us is so basic that we forget to give enough consistent attention to how our businesses might be failing the people we work with and the people (customers and potential customers) that we hope will value our technology.

 Speaking Topics Include:

-Human Capital as the Missing Link in Innovation
+Human & Social Capital as the Missing Link in Innovation

 We understand how to create and iterate new technology, but how we do business for ourselves and with the people we work with every day, remains too much the same.
-The decentralized tech space is disrupting many ways in which people do business in the outside world, but is still yet to disrupt the human parts of how we do business inside our companies that directly effect how our customers and the world experience our brands.
+The decentralized tech space is disrupting many ways in which people transact in the outside world, but is still yet to disrupt the human parts of how we do business inside our companies that directly effect how our customers and the world experience our brands.

 What Does it Really Mean to Invest in People?